The editorial is sponsored by Blackstone, respecting illuminem's community guidelines.

 Energy Voices is a democratic space presenting the thoughts and opinions of leading Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

-Elizabeth Lewis is a Managing Director and Deputy Head of ESG, supporting Blackstone's corporate Environmental, Social and Governance (ESG) efforts.
-She formely led engagement with investors, NGOs, governments, and other stakeholders on climate change and diversity for the International Finance Corporation (IFC).
-Prior to IFC, Ms. Lewis was a Partner and Director of Strategy and Business Development for Terra Alpha Investments.
-Prior to that, she established World Resources Institute’s Sustainable Investing Program and served as Head of Sustainable Investing.
+Elizabeth Lewis is a Managing Director and the Deputy Head of ESG at Blackstone, the world’s largest alternative investments firm.
+Elizabeth formerly led engagement with investors, NGOs, governments, and other stakeholders on climate change and diversity at the International Finance Corporation (IFC).
+Prior to IFC, Elizabeth was a Partner and Director of Strategy & Business Development at Terra Alpha Investments, and the Head of Sustainable Investing at the World Resources Institute where she led the establishment of the WRI's Sustainable Investing Program.
+Earlier in her career, she was a Principal at Global Environment Fund, a private equity fund focused on clean energy and sustainable forestry.